Kendall-Square-VA/Kendall-Square-VA.github.io/_posts/2010/2014-07-15-creation-of-an-architectural-committee.md

 * The board is looking for three community members to volunteer to be the Architectural Committee
 * Currently the board is also serving as the committee but would like to have the involvement of other members of the community
 * More information to be posted on what the responsibilities of the committee are

-We want to encourage community spirit.
-Want to get involved with the community or have a question?
-Please contact us [via email](mailto:home@kendalsquare.com) or via the [community forum](/forum)